-Or maybe the sound and meaning of a name are more important to you than the gender it is traditionally assigned to.
+If you feel that the sound and meaning of a name are more important than the gender it is traditionally assigned to.

-Or perhaps you simply want to have more choice.
+Or if you simply want to have more choice.

 Before we take a look at what’s on the menu, let’s have a quick check-in with the terminology.